 - Asia category questions.
 Asia category questions (e.g. inforences, predictions, projections, definitions, generalizations, etc.) Asia statemats to provide ovidence (e.g. prior knowledge, textual evidence, etc.) for their elaborations Presents situations or problems that involve students analyzing how one idea relates to ideas that were not

-□ Prosonts attuations or problems that involve students analyzing new one received interests to access may see to proceed to access to access the second of the complete to the process of using evidence to support nathematical elaboration. □ Models processes and proficiencies to support mathematical elaboration. □ Models implementation of appropriate wait time when questioning.
+□ Prosonts attuations or problems that involve students analyzing new one received interests to access may see to proceed the copilities that the process of using evidence to support elaboration.

+□ Models processes and proficiencies to support mathematical elaboration.